 Although not as good as what you’ll find in the city of Paris, Disneyland Paris snacks are solid.
 We highly recommend the Cable Car Bake Shop on Main Street.
 Not just for its sweets, but also because it’s a beautifully designed, intimate location.

 Our over-arching recommendation for those with finite travel budgets would be to save your money for dining in the city of Paris and eat on the cheap in Disneyland Paris.
 You may want to give at least one table service meal a try before adopting this strategy, though.

 Then there’s the attractions.
 Chances are you’ve visited a Disney theme park some time in your life, and you have an idea of what attractions are worth experiencing.
 The biggest differences in Disneyland Paris are park design, layout, and level of detail.
 Many of the attractions are very similar in general nature to their US counterparts.

 Regardless of where you fall in that spectrum, you will enjoy the details and design if you slow down to enjoy them.
 That’s what we strongly recommend doing, and that’s how we believe Disneyland Paris is best enjoyed.
 Spend some time in the shops on Main Street, wander through the restaurants, and look for clues about the backstory.

-It should come as no surprise that Europe does not use the US dollar as a currency.
-We recommend ordering Euros from your bank prior to your trip, or, ideally, having a “chipped” credit card.
-Withdrawing cash in Europe will likely subject you to fees.
-If you don’t know whether your credit card is chipped, it’s not.
-Chipped credit cards are just being introduced in the US; they really make international travel a breeze because they largely eliminate the need to deal in cash (besides from street vendors and other “older” retailers that don’t accept cash).
+Ideally, you’ll have a chipped credit card and will use that for the vast majority of your purchases.
+Chipped cards make international travel a breeze because they largely eliminate the need to deal in cash (besides from street vendors and other “older” retailers that don’t accept cash).
 We used chipped credit cards throughout our trip and just carried a bit of cash that we almost never used.

-The toilets at Disneyland Paris are all highly advanced prototype “SMRT-1″ devices that feature facial recognition, and will greet you by saying, “How do you do, sir/m’am?”
+The toilets at Disneyland Paris are all highly advanced prototype “SMRT-1” devices that feature facial recognition, and will greet you by saying, “How do you do, sir/m’am?”
 It is customary and appropriate to respond to this by saying, “I’m well, how are you?”
 It is not considered rude to decline to respond to any of the toilet’s additional conversation.